turboderp/exllama/README.md

 ## Compatibility

-I downloaded a whole bunch of GPTQ models to test compatibility.
-[Here](doc/model_compatibility.md) is the list of models confirmed to be working right now.
+[Here](doc/model_compatibility.md) is a list of models confirmed to be working right now.

 ## Recent updates